InGrilledBeef/Pi-Trainer/README.md

 # Pi-Trainer
-Just something to practice reciting PI Digits
+Just something to practice reciting PI Digits :3

-# How To Use and Features
+# Working Features

-- Mistakes are fine lol, it just won't let you move on for a bit
+- Mistakes are fine, it just lets you know by telling you that you're wrong
 - Type "e" to end
+- Only digits are valid input.
+It will let you know if input is invalid
-- Set how many digits you want to recite
+- In the beginning, you can set how many digits you want to recite.
+Type infinite for infinte recitation!
-- Infinite mode tbd
-- If you want to start from the middle, we preview previous 10 digits
-- Check if it is a digit, only submit if it is a digit or EOF
-- TKinter UI with cute girls or something TBD as well

 # API Used
-- I used this cool API: https://pi.delivery/#apipi_get
+- I am using this cool API: https://pi.delivery/#apipi_get

 # Sources
 - ChatGPT (ty :prayge:)